 Length: 72 pages

-This bill was introduced on October 23, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 23, 2013, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying